Lawyers say FINRA lets brokers sanitize records of complaints

 "We needed to enhance the guidance that we give as to what our expectations are of this extraordinary remedy," Feinberg said in an interview on Tuesday.
 She also said that FINRA will beef up its training for arbitrators.

-A previous change by FINRA to tighten the rules in 2009 was not effective, PIABA said.
-Among the problems PIABA sees is that FINRA's regulatory staff does not attend arbitration hearings, which are conducted by autonomous arbitrators.
+PIABA is skeptical, the lawyers' group saying that a previous change by FINRA to tighten the rules in 2009 was not effective.
+Among the problems it sees is that FINRA's regulatory staff does not attend arbitration hearings, which are conducted by autonomous arbitrators.

 The PIABA analysis, based on data from the Securities Arbitration Commentator, a Maplewood, New Jersey-based service that analyzes arbitration trends, covered 1,625 expungement decisions over five years.
 In the mid-2009 through 2011 period, the 97 percent success rate was hit.
 From January 2007 through mid-2009, brokers achieved an 89 percent success rate, the study found.